alefiury/Speech-Synthesis-Evaluation-System/README.md

 ## How the Application Works

-Every participant can choose beetween 5 possible scores for each audio sample, and every audio samples inside the S3 database bucket presented will be shown one after the other, and when all samples are evaluated, the participant will not be able to evaluate more samples.
+Every participant can choose beetween 5 possible scores for each audio sample, every audio samples provided will be shown one after the other, and when all samples are evaluated, the participant will not be able to evaluate more samples.

 To minimize bias during the evaluation, the audio samples are shown in a random order for each participant, and even after a logout,